jimSampica/jimSampica/README.md

 ## Hi there 👋

+This is my collection of unfinished projects, half-baked ideas, and tinkerings.

+Currently working on whatever comes to mind.

 <!--
 **jamesSampica/jamesSampica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.